bioinformaticsdotca/AWS_stuff/AWS_IDE23_module5.md

 Not only will writing shell scripts make your work faster– you won’t have to retype the same commands over and over again– it will also make it more accurate (fewer chances for typos) and more reproducible.
 If you come back to your work later (or if someone else finds your work and wants to build on it) you will be able to reproduce the same results simply by running your script, rather than having to remember or retype a long list of commands.

-Let’s start by going back to `data/genomes` and creating a new file, `get_tags.sh` which will become our shell script:
+Let’s start by going back to `data/genomes` and creating a new file, `count_tags.sh` which will become our shell script:

 ```bash
 $ cd data/genomes
 $ nano count_tags.sh
 ```

-The command nano `get_tags.sh` opens the file `get_tags.sh` within the text editor ‘nano’ (which runs within the shell).
+The command nano `count_tags.sh` opens the file `count_tags.sh` within the text editor ‘nano’ (which runs within the shell).
 If the file does not exist, it will be created.
 We can use the text editor to directly edit the file – we’ll simply insert the following line:

 ```bash
 echo -n "atlanta.gbff: "
 grep "/locus_tag=" atlanta.gbff | wc -l
 ```

 Then we save the file (Ctrl-O in nano), and exit the text editor (Ctrl-X in nano).
-Check that the directory molecules now contains a file called `get_tags.sh`.
+Check that the directory molecules now contains a file called `count_tags.sh`.

 Once we have saved the file, we can ask the shell to execute the commands it contains.
 Our shell is called bash, so we run the following command: